MediConfusion: Can you trust your AI radiologist? Probing the reliability of multimodal medical foundation models: Related Work

-Large Language Models (LLMs) such as InstructGPT \citep{ouyang2022training} and LLaMA \citep{touvron2023llama} have emerged as powerful models capable of performing complex tasks rooted in natural language, including text summarization, coding, and question-answering.
+\textbf{Multimodal Large Language Models --} Large Language Models (LLMs) such as InstructGPT \citep{ouyang2022training} and LLaMA \citep{touvron2023llama} have emerged as powerful models capable of performing complex tasks rooted in natural language, including text summarization, coding, and question-answering.
 LLMs are pretrained on massive text corpora and can be efficiently adapted to downstream tasks.
 Beyond textual inputs, the LLM pretraining framework has been extended to further modalities, such as images, resulting in multimodal large language models that demonstrate strong visual understanding and reasoning capabilities.
 LLaVA \citep{liu2024visual} interleaves image representations with the input text of a pretrained LLaMA model and fine-tunes on visual instruction-following data.
 Flamingo \citep{alayrac2022flamingo} injects visual information into a frozen LLM via cross-attention.
 BLIP \citep{li2022blip, li2023blip} proposes the Q-Former architecture for connecting pretrained vision features to an LLM.
 More recently, GPT-4o has been trained from scratch on mixed multimodal inputs directly.
-The resulting MLLMs have achieved great success in visual question answering in the general domain and as multimodal chat agents able to interpret images in the input prompt.

 Beyond the general domain, MLLMs are especially promising in automating costly medical tasks, such as analyzing radiology images, generating medical reports or acting as medical conversational agents to provide healthcare advice.
 There has been substantial research recently to develop medical MLLMs, most often by adapting popular general domain architectures to medical data.
 Med-Flamingo \citep{moor2023med} pretrains Flamingo on interleaved image-text medical data sourced from publications and textbooks, unlocking few-shot medical VQA capabilities.
 Authors of LLaVA-Med \citep{li2024llava} focus on rapid adaptation to the medical domain by fine-tuning LLaVA on filtered image-text pairs from PMC-15M \citep{zhang2023large}.
-Authors in \citet{zhang2023pmc} generate a large-scale medical VQA dataset from PMC-OA \citep{lin2023pmc} which is subsequently used to train MedVInT, a state-of-the-art medical MLLM.
-Moreover, authors in \citet{wu2023towards} propose a multimodal foundation model for radiology, aligning natural language with 2D and 3D radiology images.
+Authors in \citet{zhang2023pmc} generate a large-scale medical VQA dataset from PMC-OA \citep{lin2023pmc} which is subsequently used to train a medical MLLM.
+Moreover, authors in \citet{wu2023towards} propose a multimodal foundation model, RadFM, for radiology, aligning natural language with 2D and 3D radiology images.